arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Just try to use Benefic II on as low HP as you (and tank) are comfortable.
 For example, I found that during active movement and mechanics avoidance phases (also referred as "dancing") on Susano Extreme Benefic I is more than enough despite the fact that lightning damage is more than 50% of DPS' HP.
+Also note cast time of Benefic II - it is the same as cast time of Benefic is, so basically it allows you to be more mobile than other healers are.

 ## oGCD skills